ankurk91/wp-google-map/readme.txt

 = I found some grammar mistakes in plugin docs/page =

-See, i have no time to read docs, but i corrects them whenever i find one.
+See, developers have no time to read docs, but i corrects them whenever i find one.
 And, I am not fluid with english language also.

 = Future Plans ? =

-* Localization for Option Page.
+* I18n for Option Page.
 * More security approaches.
 * More options.
+* Improved upgrade paths.

 == Upgrade Notice ==